t-maka/GRC-Portfolio-Project/README.md

 ---

 ## 🧩 Capstone: Cybersecurity Program using NIST CSF

+Developing a robust cybersecurity program involves identifying gaps and implementing a clear, step-by-step roadmap.
+This section reviews major shortcomings and outlines a phased 3-year plan based on the NIST Cybersecurity Framework to improve security maturity.

 ### 🔍 Gaps Identified
 - No data governance or security policies.